 So the default root is located inside the C drive. and the exact directory of my PHP project should be inside this path C:\wamp\www.
 Let’s build the PHP project there.

-Create a folder and name it – “codedtag” and inside create a file and name it – “index” but make sure the file extension should be with – “.php”.
+Create a folder and name it “codedtag” and inside, create a file and name it “index” but make sure the file extension is “.php”.

-Now copy past the below PHP code into the “index.php” file and save the changes.
+Now copy and paste the below PHP code into the “index.php” file and save the changes.

 <?php